Signed in as:

 Captain: John George

-Played on Saturday afternoons, this is a classical event against teams from across Yorkshire.
+Played on Saturday afternoons, we have three teams in a classical event against teams from across Yorkshire.

 These matches take place on three Sundays over the winter, against other teams from across Yorkshire.

 John learned chess when he caught chickenpox as a child aged around 7.
 He played casually with friends and family at first and then, like many others, took up playing on the internet.
-He joined MaDD in 2024 and now captains for the Silver Rook trophy.
+He joined MaDD in 2024 and now captains for many teams.

 I learned how to play chess from my mum when I was around 5 or 6.
 We used to play most weeks.
 As a teenager and adult it got lost amongst all the other distractions in life.